Note: This is not financial advice. Hubble Protocol does not endorse any of the tokens or platforms mentioned in this article.

 Not every protocol can achieve the deep liquidity DAI has found with optimized positions on Uniswap v3.
 So instead, Magical Internet Money (MIM) has added the ability to adjust interest rates, so it can better incentivize users to restore MIM's peg.

-Another method of maintaining a peg is implementing a PSM.
+Another method of maintaining a peg is implementing a Peg Stability Module, or PSM.
 This allows users to arbitrage a stablecoin risk-free when it is above or below its peg, but it requires assets in reserve to work both ways.

 Tron's USDD, an algorithmic stablecoin that filled the vacuum left by the departure of UST, has recently launched its PSM.

 USDD is designed very similarly to UST.
-When USDD fell below a dollar earlier this year, Justin Sun managed to salvage USDD's peg with money, which UST failed to do at scale.
+However, when USDD fell below a dollar earlier this year, Justin Sun managed to salvage USDD's peg by deploying capital on the market, which UST failed to do at scale.

-It's yet to be determined if a PSM can rescue algorithmic stablecoins from a death spiral, but we may soon find out.
+It's yet to be determined if a PSM can rescue algorithmic stablecoins from a death spiral, but the DeFi community may soon find out.

 More Tools for Tracking Stablecoins